jim1756999/XRWM/README.md

 ##      DOWNLOADS

-  The latest Version can be found at: https://sites.google.com/view/miustone/RELEASES <br /> (The AROMA Installer works for older Devices, the AROMA-less one for newer, Mi 9, for example.)
+  The latest Version can be found at: https://sites.google.com/view/miustone/RELEASES <br /> The AROMA Installer works for older Devices, the AROMA-less one for newer, Mi 9, for example

 ##      PATCH INSTALLATION INSTRUCTIONS